almossawi/badarguments/extras/content/posts/main/index.md

 "Today reminded me of my time reporting from the Rabbit Kingdom.
 It felt like we were in some **third world** country.
 This is not us. **This is not who we are.**"

-I wonder how the rabbits watching the events of that day go down must have reacted.
+The same sentiment was repeated by a senator the very next morning.
+One wonders how the rabbits listening to that kind of rhetoric must have reacted.

 **Foregone conclusions**.
 Words, phrases, and preambles can be used to presuppose facts about the world without evidence.
 They can suggest that what follows or what precedes them is a foregone conclusion that's universally applicable.
 Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right, and surely.